Cisco SD-WAN online batch starting from 6th May 2023. Join experts today. understanding tacacs-server directed-request command - UniNets Blog

 I find people getting confused on understanding command “tacacs-server directed-request” on Cisco IOS routers.
-Lets have a look how does it behaves.
-Suppose we have two tacacs servers configured on a router.
+Let's first start with the brief introduction to TACACS.

 tacacs-server host 10.0.0.1